decimated

 Spanish

-How common is "decimate"?
+How common is "decimated"?

 It has a balanced usage among all categories: speech, fiction, newspapers and academic texts.